Skip to main content

 Information about mpox including symptoms, what to do if you have them, prevention measures and how to get vaccinated.

 Anyone can catch it.
-The majority of mpox cases so far have been in men who have sex with men.
+The majority of the less severe kind of mpox cases so far in the UK have been in men who have sex with men.
 However, anyone who has had close contact with someone with symptoms is at risk of getting mpox.

 Signs and symptoms